n1o/n1o.github.io/content/posts/hungry-hungry-hippos.md

 Esentially we take the FFT of booth f, and u, multiply and take the inverse the FFT.
 This brings down the computational costs to $O(N \log N)$.

 # H3 layer

-We define an SSM + Attention hybrid.
-We start with projecting our input $u$ into $Q,V,K$ the output is defined as:
+The Hybrid SSM+Attention architecture aims to combine the strengths of both SSM and Attention to handle tasks that require both capturing context and efficient computation.
+By projecting the input $u$ into $Q,V,K$ matrices, the architecture uses a combination of SSM (with diagonal and shift operations) and attention mechanism to produce the output.

 $$ Q \odot SSM_{diag}(SSM_{shift}(K) \odot V)$$

 ![H3](/images/h3_layer.png)

-Shift and diagonal SSM are desinged to address the capacity to log tokens afther particular events.
+This allows for better handling of tokens after particular events, as the diagonal SSM addresses the ability to recall context, and the attention mechanism enables comparison of tokens.
+The resulting architecture could potentially have improved performance compared to either SSM or Attention alone, due to the combination of their strengths.

 ## Shift SSM
-We contrain $A \in R^{m\times m}$ to be a shift matrix
+We constrain $A \in R^{m\times m}$ to be a shift matrix

   $$A_{ij} = \begin{cases} 1 & \text{if }  i-1 = j \\ 0 & \text{otherwise} \end{cases} $$

-By shfiting the hidden state down by one we create a memory of previous states.
+By shifting the hidden state down by one we create a memory of previous states.

 ## Diagonal SSM
 Constrains A to be diagonal initialized from a diagonal version of [Hippo](https://arxiv.org/abs/2206.11893), this allows to remember tokens aftherwards for the rest of the sequence